voidash/nep-preter/README.md

 # Nep-Preter in Rust

 This interpreter was written in accordance to Crafting Interpreters Book.
-The scanner is Recursive Descent and the interpreter type is Tree walk interpreter
+The scanner is Recursive Descent and the interpreter type is Tree walk interpreter.
+Dynamically typed language

 The Keywords are